bit-africa/cursor-mozambique-hackerthon/README.md

+# CURSOR MOZAMBIQUE
-# 🌊 FloodGuard Mozambique — Build for Resilience
+🌊FloodGuard Mozambique - Build for Resilience

-### A Cursor Hackathon · Organised by BIT Academy
+##### A Cursor Hackathon · Organised by BIT Academy

 > **CODING CHALLENGE.**
 > Ship a working prototype that helps Mozambicans prepare for, survive, or recover from a flood — built mobile-first, in Portuguese, using Cursor AI.